apache/infrastructure-website/content/pages/asf-pelican.md

 -  [Data modeling](asf-pelican-data.html) provides what developers need to know to maintain and expand on the metadata made available to the site.
 -  [Build process](asf-pelican-build.html)Process describes the full end to end build from the developers perspecitve.
--  Review the [plugins](asf-pelican-plugins.html) that are included in the template repository.
+-  Review the [plugins](asf-pelican-plugins.html) that are included in the template repository, and the plugin architecture.

 ## For site committers